Visual Studio GDB with Stellaris Launchpad LM4F

 - Visual Micro uses the standard C++ tools of Visual Studio to provide Arduino programming.
 The C++ tools are a custom option durng install or at a later date via Control Panel>Add or remove programs.

 - Visual Micro is also a free install from within the Ide using "Tools>Extensions & Updates>Online"

-Installing all of the tools descrived above is currently a requirement for the beta gdb tools in Visual Micro.
+Installing all of the tools descrived above is currently a requirement for the gdb tools in Visual Micro.